2020–2023 global chip shortage: Companies

 On November 9, 2021, TSMC announced a partnership deal with Sony (Sony Semiconductor Solutions Corporation) for a new $7 billion chip factory in Kumamoto, Japan.
 The plant will produce 22-nanometer and 28-nanometer chips to address strong global demand for specialty chip technologies.
 Construction on the factory began in 2022.
 The factory opened two years later in February 2024.
 In the same month, TSMC announced it will open a second manufacturing plant in Japan with backing from Sony and automaker Toyota.
 The second factory is expected to be operational by 2027.

 On September 20, 2021, the CEO of U.S. automaker General Motors, Mary Barra, said that the chip shortage has forced a supply chain rethink.
 Barra said that the company will source more semiconductors directly from chip manufacturers instead of suppliers to adapt to the ongoing global chip shortage.
 In February 2023, General Motors reached a deal with chipmaker GlobalFoundries to dedicate part of an upstate New York factory to supply the automaker and avoid future chip shortage disruptions.
+Other major automakers that also formed partnership deals with semiconductor suppliers include Ford with GlobalFoundries in November 2021, BMW with INOVA Semiconductors and GlobalFoundries in December 2021, Honda with TSMC in April 2023, Stellantis with Foxconn in June 2023, as well as Hyundai and Kia with Infineon in October 2023.

 ASML Holding, the largest supplier for the semiconductor industry and the sole supplier of extreme ultraviolet lithography photolithography machines to produce the most advanced computer chips, has been profiting from the chip shortage.

 On November 29, 2021, Nissan CEO, Makoto Uchida, told the BBC it was too early to say when normal deliveries of microchips, and therefore finished cars, would resume.

 On January 17, 2023, ABB chairman Peter Voser told CNBC that he believes the worst of the chip supply crunch has subsided and added that slowing growth has helped balance out supply and demand.